AI-Generated Video Detection via Perceptual Straightening: Discussion

 Naturalistic straightening offers a concrete, quantitative handle for probing world-model formation in neural populations.
 Future work could ask whether curvature statistics in cortical population codes track the degree of physical realism in controlled stimuli, or whether manipulations that disrupt intuitive physics (e.g., gravity-defying motion) elicit the same curvature inflation we observe in synthetic videos.
 Such experiments would clarify whether the brain genuinely leverages trajectory geometry as an error-monitoring signal and how this relates to theories of disentangled, factorized latent representations of dynamics.

 Our method is invariant to playing a video backwards.
 This is clearly unnatural, if things, e.g., fall up instead of down; though at the same time this also would not be an instance of an AI-generated video.
-The arrow of time \citep{danks2009psychology,wei2018learning,meding2019perceiving} can be a strong signal, but our current metric is completely invariant to a reversal of time.
+The arrow of time \citep{danks2009psychology,wei2018learning,meding2019perceiving} can be a strong signal, but our metric is invariant to a reversal of time.

 \paragraph{Limitations.} Goodhart's law states that \emph{``when a measure becomes a target, it ceases to be a good measure''}.
 Likewise, in the context of fake video detection, it is conceivable that someone developing a video model could train it in a way that optimizes for deceiving detection measures.
 This concern generally applies to all public detection methods, including ours.
 As a possible mitigation strategy, it may be helpful to employ several detection methods in tandem, since it may be harder to game multiple metrics simultaneously without sacrificing video quality.
 Furthermore, as video models become more and more capable of generating realistic, natural-looking videos, it is possible that future video models may not show the same statistical discrepancies between real and generated videos anymore, though this is hard to predict in advance.